Student and Community Workforce Agreement

 Current SPS families: The program prioritizes any wage-earner that has a currently-enrolled SPS student in their household, for hiring by the private contractors who construct SPS schools and large renovation projects (over $5 million in value).
 Read more about Priority Hire

 Other residents: Our neighborhoods and communities need to be strong and financially sufficient, with access to high-wage work that can stabilize families and communities.
 This program prioritizes those that live in economically distressed neighborhoods, using zip codes to identify the areas of greatest need.
 Read more about Priority Hire

 Construction workers: You do not need to be union to be hired on these projects, but you will work and receive union benefits for the duration of the job.

 Non-traditional construction workers: The construction worksite can have a challenging culture for LGBTQIA+ and women, Black and other workers that may not have many on the job who look like them.
 In addition to the worksite protections and the union representation at these covered job sites, SPS construction contracts for projects at or above $1 million in value will soon provide provisions that expect an appropriate worksite.
 SPS intends to continue being attentive to opportunities for ensuring a respectful worksite.

 African-American Males and Students of Color

 This program has specifically sought to ensure a welcome path for Black males, whether current or former students, or wage earners for a student family.
-Seattle Public Schools is committed to unapologetically support and serve students and families furthest from educational justice.
+SPS is committed to unapologetically support and serve students and families furthest from educational justice.
 The career success for all students of color show that college career paths are difficult to navigate and have lower college graduation outcomes.
 This construction career gives a high-wage and no-debt career path, health care and retirement pensions for our union workers (for the duration of their work on a specific covered job).